natalieagus/50005/docs/Problem Set/02-os-services-design-structure.md

 {:.highlight}
 > **Hints**:
 > * How does API connect to OS kernel?
-Think about how user programs typically request services from the OS kernel—do they call the kernel directly, or is there something in between?
+Think about how user programs typically request services from the OS kernel.
+Do they call the kernel directly, or is there something in between?
 > * Parameter passing strategies:
 >   * **Registers**: CPU registers are very fast but limited in number.
->   * **Stack**: Remember function calls—how do you usually pass parameters to regular functions in C?
+>   * **Stack**: Remember function calls: how do you usually pass parameters to regular functions in C?
 >   * **Block or Table**: Useful when you have many parameters.
 Can you think of a structure that could hold these parameters in memory?
-> * Blocking system call: Look carefully at your provided code snippet—where exactly could the code become stuck waiting indefinitely for input?
+> * Blocking system call: Look carefully at your provided code snippet: where exactly could the code become stuck waiting indefinitely for input?
 > * Making it non-blocking: Consider system calls or methods in POSIX C that help you check if input is ready before trying to read it.
 Is there a way to ask the OS, "Hey, is there anything to read yet?" before actually reading?

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>